-First Step works as part of a team with local agencies, law enforcement, social workers and emergency departments to respond to child victims of abuse and adult victims of sexual assault.
-This team approach ensures an effective, coordinated and consistent delivery of services to child abuse victims, their families and adult survivors of sexual assault.
-Coordination puts the child or adult victim at the center of the response effort and reduces trauma.
+First Step works as part of the JUST Response team, made up of law enforcement agencies, Child and Family Services, the County Attorney’s office, advocacy organizations and mental health providers to respond to reports of abuse and assault.
+This team approach ensures that victims received a trauma-informed and coordinated response from the multiple agencies that can be involved in a report of abuse or assault.
 The collaborative response results in stronger investigations and convictions.
 It also allows for better supportive services for families, including mental health, medical care and advocacy.

-The vision of First STEP is for children, families and adults to live in a safe and nurturing community, free of violence
+The JUST Response Children’s Advocacy Center Multidisciplinary Team vision is to create a safe and nurturing community, free of violence.

 If you suspect child abuse, you should:

 - Call Child and Family Services Centralized Intake at (866) 820-5437 to make a report